Win a House Australia 2026: Legal Lotteries, Art Unions & How to Enter

 How to Verify a Lottery is Registered & Legitimate

 Step 1: Check the ACNC Register – Visit https://www.acnc.gov.au.
-Search for the charity name operating the lottery.
-Confirm: (a) the ABN number matches, (b) the charity status is "active", (c) the charity's stated purpose includes fundraising or the cause mentioned in the lottery.
+Search for the charity name.
+Check three things.
+First, the ABN number matches.
+Second, the status is "active".
+Third, the charity funds the cause in the lottery.
 Write down the ABN.

-Step 2: Check the State Gambling Regulator – For NSW, visit ILGA's lottery register (search "ILGA NSW lottery register").
-For Queensland, check the Office of Liquor and Gaming website.
+Step 2: Check the State Gambling Regulator – For NSW, visit ILGA's lottery register.
+Search "ILGA NSW lottery register".
+For Queensland, check the Office of Liquor and Gaming.
 For Victoria, check the Victorian Gambling and Casino Control Commission.
-Search for the lottery name or the charity ABN.
-Confirm the lottery is listed as currently licensed and the draw dates/ticket prices match what you found online.
+Search for the lottery name or charity ABN.
+Confirm the lottery is licensed now.
+Check that draw dates match ticket prices.

-Step 3: Confirm Published Odds & Audit Details – On the lottery's official website, verify that odds are published in writing, not vague estimates.
-Look for a statement like "Independent audit by [Audit Firm Name]" or "Audited by [Big 4 accounting firm]".
-If no audit information appears, the lottery may not be legitimate.
+Step 3: Confirm Published Odds & Audit Details – Visit the lottery's official website.
+Check that odds are published.
+Look for "Independent audit by [Audit Firm Name]".
+Check for Big 4 accounting firm audits.
+If no audit information shows, the lottery may not be real.

 Current Active Prize Home Draws (April 2026)

-As of April 2026, five major prize home draws are actively selling tickets.
-These are all licensed, registered, and verified.
-Check our current draws page for the latest ticket availability and draw dates.
+Five major prize home draws sell tickets now.
+All are licensed and verified.
+Check our current draws page for tickets and dates.

-Each operates under different state regulations and supports different causes.
-Visit the official draw pages to confirm current draw status, ticket pricing, and entry terms before purchasing.
+Each uses different state rules.
+Each helps different causes.
+Visit official draw pages before you buy.
+Check the draw status, ticket price, and entry rules.

 Final Thoughts: Making an Informed Decision